degustujacaistota/en/_pages/about.md

  Tags: Michelin_guide and Gault_Millau are placed next to the restaurants that were mentioned in these guides.

 ### Technical information
-The photo on the main page was taken at the Umami restaurant in Pyskowice in Poland.
+The photo on the main page was taken at the Babel restaurant in Budapest.
 The Degustująca Istota logo was made by @dranka.
 The Degustująca Istota’s blog is based on the [Sleek] theme, which uses the static [Jekyll] page generator.
 The blog exists and develops thanks to the help of an amazing programmer, author of the blog [WriteOnly].